YaleDHLab/humanities-data-mining/workshop-materials/tableau-workshop/README.md

 ![Button for New Worksheet](https://github.com/YaleDHLab/humanities-data-mining/blob/master/workshop-materials/tableau-workshop/image/tableauNewWorksheet.png)

-### Interface Changes
-Tableau version 2020.2 underwent major interface and functionality changes.
-You can read about all of the differences on [Tableau's website](https://help.tableau.com/current/pro/desktop/en-us/datasource_datamodel_whatschanged.htm).
-Below, I will describe the most notable differences you'll see from the main interface.

-#### Pre-2020.2 Tableau Versions
-- On the left-hand column, there is the "Data" pane that sorts our data into "Dimensions" (categorical data) and "Measures" (numeric data).
-Under "Measures," you will see that Tableau has also automatically generated two additional measures: "Number of Records" (number of rows in the dataset) and "Measure Values" (sum of all values).

-#### Tableau Version 2020.2
-- On the left-hand column, Tableau now groups data as "Tables."
-While Tableau no longer explicitly calls out "Dimensions" and "Measures," there is a horizontal line that separates categorical and numeric data.
-- Tableau still generates two fields: "Measure Values" (sum of all values) and the previously named "Number of Records," which now takes the name of your file.

 #### Interface Interactions
 Double-clicking or dragging any dimension or measure over to the "Columns" and "Rows" sections near the middle-top of the sheet will give you the opportunity to examine the data more closely.
 You can use the back arrow at the top left to undo actions.
 - "Pages," "Filters," and "Marks" are where you will drag dimensions and measures in order to filter the data.